Azure-Samples/MachineLearningSamples-mml/readme.md

 Navigate to the "Notebooks", open `revoscalepy_wine_prediction.ipynb`, click **Start the Notebook Server** button, and execute the script to run through the sample.

 ## Quick CLI references
-If you want to try exercising the Iris sample from the command line, here are some things to try:
+If you want to try exercising this sample from the command line, here are some things to try:

 First, launch the Command Prompt or Powershell from the **File** menu.